csc-training/csc-env-eff/_hands-on/singularity/singularity-tutorial_part1.md

 ☝🏻 When searching the internet for instruction, note that the instructions are for the same version of Apptainer that you are using.
 There has been some command syntax changes, etc., between the versions, so older instructions may not work with copy-paste.
 Also note that Apptainer used to be called Singularity.

-💡 For authoritative instructions, see [Apptainer documentation]([https://apptainer.org/docs/user/latest/](https://apptainer.org/docs/user/latest/)).
+💡 For more details, see [Apptainer documentation]([https://apptainer.org/docs/user/latest/](https://apptainer.org/docs/user/latest/)).